altova/MobileTogether-inventory-manager/README.md

 You can download the free-to-use MobileTogether Designer at http://www.altova.com/download/mobiletogether-designer.html Open the file InventoryManager.mtd in the MobileTogether Designer to examine how it was built and execute it in the Designer Simulation feature.

+The latest version includes several new features, including user control over starting inventory values in the Reset Data option.

 Download the MobileTogether Mobile App for your device at the app store and connect to the MobileTogether Demo Server to run more demo apps.

 Altova MobileTogether is a cross-platform mobile development framework for building data-centric apps.
 MobileTogether allows you to build one solution for all platforms -- in record time -- and deliver it to end users on their devices of choice.